Jobs and tasks in Azure Batch

 robocopy operation to copy application files (which were specified as resource files and downloaded to the node) from the start task's working directory to the shared folder, and then run an MSI or

-It is typically desirable for the Batch service to wait for the start task to complete before considering the node ready to be assigned tasks, but you can configure this.
+Usually, you'll want the Batch service to wait for the start task to complete before considering the node ready to be assigned tasks.
+However, you can configure this differently as needed.

 If a start task fails on a compute node, then the state of the node is updated to reflect the failure, and the node is not assigned any tasks.
 A start task can fail if there is an issue copying its resource files from storage, or if the process executed by its command line returns a nonzero exit code.